 Peripheral Citizenship

-My book project, Peripheral Citizenship: Popular Movements and the Catholic Church in Urban Brazil, is under contract with the University of California Press.
-It explores how popular movements affiliated with the liberationist Catholic Church reimagined citizenship and democracy amid the mass rural-urban migration and rapid urbanization that transformed twentieth-century Brazil.
+My book project, Peripheral Citizenship: Popular Movements and the Progressive Catholic Church in Urban Brazil, is forthcoming with the University of California Press in summer 2026.
+It explores how popular movements affiliated with the liberationist Catholic Church reimagined citizenship and democracy amid the mass rural-urban migration and rapid urbanization that transformed twentieth-century Latin America.
 Peripheral Citizenship goes within these movements to trace how they envisioned and modeled alternative understandings of the Church, rights, and democracy across Brazil’s civil-military dictatorship (1964-85) and the subsequent transition to democracy.

 Research for this book has been supported by a Fulbright-Hays DDRA fellowship, the Harvard-Mellon Urban Initiative, and the Tinker Foundation.
 This book project builds on my dissertation, which was awarded the Best Dissertation Prize from the New England Council on Latin American Studies and the History Distinguished Dissertation Award from the Department of History at Brown University.